w3f/Grants-Program/applications/subquery.md

 #### Step #2: Run an indexer
 Prerequisites
-* Indexer requires an archive node to extract chain data from
+* An archive node to extract chain data from
 * A postgres database

 Then start our `@subql/node` with the path of local subquery project as arguments, `@subql/node` will handle the rest.